Your First Paycheck

 Normally you will receive your first pay check three weeks after you enter on duty.

-You will be paid bi-weekly (every two weeks) according to the calendar of holidays and pay periods.
-The official payday falls on Thursdays.
+You will be paid bi-weekly (every two weeks) according to the.
+The official payday falls on Mondays.
 However, electronic funds are sent to your financial institution the weekend before.
 Please check with your financial institution to determine when your funds will be made available.

 Your paycheck will include your net salary after deductions are made for taxes, social security, health benefits premiums, life insurance, retirement, and other elections.
 You will receive a leave and earnings statement reflecting your earnings and leave status for the previous pay period.
 Also, you may access your leave and earnings statement online through the Employee Personnel Page (EPP).